michelesr/thesis/src/ci-cd.md

 <!-- ![Commits page for `dev` branch of Gasista Felice on Gogs](images/gasistafelice_commits.png) -->

-Note: the http protocol has been used for the push because Gogs is running in a local environment, and has to be replaced with http or ssh in production.
+Note: the http protocol has been used for the push because Gogs is running in a local environment, and, for security reasons, needs to be replaced with http or ssh when the SCM system is running in a remote server.

-## Continuous Integration with Jenkins
+## Jenkins

-*Jenkins* is a open source software for continuous integration written in Java.
+*Jenkins* is a open source software for Continuous Integration written in Java.
-It permits to run scheduled jobs and, with the required plugins, to schedule periodical or triggered automated build for the continuous integration.
+It permits to run scheduled jobs and to schedule periodical or triggered automated build for the continuous integration.

+To build and test container based applications, Jenkins container require to access a Docker daemon, and two different approach are available for the
+purpose:

+- grant access to the host Docker daemon inside the Jenkins container
+- use HTTPS to talk to the Docker daemon
-### Using Docker inside a container
+- install Docker inside the Jenkins container

-The solution proposed is to install Jenkins inside a container, but give him the access to the Docker daemon on the host in order to make him build and run container based applications.
-In order to do this, a custom Dockerfile to build Jenkins is required:
+In term of security, the HTTPS based solution is the worst because expose Docker daemon on the network.
+The other two solution instead are on the same security level.
+Sharing the Docker daemon on the host allow trusted users in Jenkins to mount host volumes with write permission using Docker, while installing and running Docker inside a container require the creation of privileged container that can access all the host features including kernel features and device access.
+In every case, using a container for Jenkins is always better than installing Jenkins in the host system because Docker provides a layer of isolation from the system resources.

+For the purpose of this project, the first solution has been adopted, because it allows the reuse of the installed and cached images in the host, reducing building and testing times.
+In fact, Docker implements a smart caching system that avoid rebuilding images if is not necessary.

+![Jenkins interaction with Docker and Testing environment](images/jenkins-docker.eps)

+### Installation

+In order to install Jenkins and the support software, a custom Dockerfile is
+required:

     FROM jenkins:1.596